 - Would you rather brew with a single click?
-If so, then fully- and super-automatic espresso machines are the one for you.
+Then fully or super-automatics are your best bet.

 - If you want full control over the machine, then a manual espresso machine is your go-to choice.

-In terms of quality and flexibility, super-automatic espresso machines will brew for you the most delicious espressos and milk-based beverages without worrying too much about the details, but fully-/super-automatic machines are going to test your budget.
+In terms of quality and flexibility, a super-automatic espresso machine will brew for you the most delicious espressos and milk-based beverages without worrying too much about the details, but fully-/super-automatic machines are going to test your budget.

-Baristas usually recommend semi-automatic espresso machines for every individual because these machines allow you to experience the whole brewing process up close with the constant intervention of your skills.
+Baristas usually recommend a semi-automatic espresso machine for people because these machines allow you to experience the whole brewing process up close with the constant intervention of your skills.

 With a semi-automatic espresso machine, you can optimize your drink with your preferred settings because everything is in your hand.

-But if you don’t want to experience and spend time brewing, super-automatic espresso machines are the most reliable choice for you!
+But if you don’t want to experience and spend time brewing, super-automatics are the most reliable choice for you!

 However, if you want something more affordable then Nespresso capsule machines will do it for you without a doubt.

-Capsule espresso machines are the easiest and the most affordable choice.
+Capsule machines are the easiest and the most affordable choice.
 They are super-automatic without the grinder.